Acting Subject Lead for Geography: Mr N Thompson

 In Year 8 students examine the impacts of Natural Hazards and the influence of Globalisation.
 In Year 8 we visit Cheddar Gorge to look at how Limestone landscapes form, and continue to influence the environment.

-Year 9 students students being to think more critically about LIC's and NEE's and begin to examine the GCSE Syllabus.
+Year 9 students students being to think more critically about LIC's and NEE's.

 Year 10 students investigate Urban issues across the world and the wider impacts of Natural Hazards.